 Under the copyright law, the creator of the original expression in a work is its author.
 The author is also the owner of copyright unless there is a written agreement by which the author assigns the copyright to another person or entity, such as a publisher.
 In cases of works made for hire, the employer or commissioning party is considered to be the author.
-See Circular 9, Work-Made-For-Hire Under the 1976 Copyright Act.
+See Circular 30, Works Made for Hire.

 A deposit is usually one copy (if unpublished) or two copies (if published) of the work to be registered for copyright.
 In certain cases such as works of the visual arts, identifying material such as a photograph may be used instead.
 See Circular 40a, Deposit Requirements for Registration of Claims to Copyright in Visual Arts Material.
 The deposit is sent with the application and fee and becomes the property of the Library of Congress.